How to Hunt Shadow APIs and Undocumented Endpoints

 3. Security Remediation

 Every Shadow API represents a critical security risk.
-Because the tool outputs the exact filename where the rogue route is defined (admin_routes.js), DevSecOps can immediately open a ticket to either:
+Because the tool outputs the exact filename where the rogue route is defined (server.ts), DevSecOps can immediately open a ticket to either:

 1. Delete the forgotten code.